RTAkland/krepo/README.md

 $ ./gradlew replaceDef generateResources linkReleaseExecutableLinuxArm64
 ```

-## Deploy

-Just run the executable file.

 ## Configure backend

-Open the `config.json` change the `frontend` value to your own frontend url.
+Open `config.json` file, and change the `frontend` value to your own frontend url.
-(This setting is only for `/listing` route to redirect the user to the frontend to list repository content)
+(This setting applies only to the `/listing` route so that redirect the user to the frontend to view repository content)

 ## Build and deploy frontend

 NOTE: Frontend is optional, without frontend backend can also work

-Before you build the frontend please modify the config.json at `kmvn-frontend/src/jsMain/resources/config.json`
+Before building the frontend please modify the config.json at `kmvn-frontend/src/jsMain/resources/config.json`
-and change the backend url to your own backend address.
+and change the backend url to your own backend url.

 ```shell
 $ ./gradlew jsBrowserDistribution
 ```

-Then you can find the static files at `kmvn-frontend/build/dist/js/productionExecutable`
+You can find the web static files at `kmvn-frontend/build/dist/js/productionExecutable`

 Deploy to vercel is recommended, See [.github/workflows/deploy-to-vercel.yml](.github/workflows/deploy-to-vercel.yml)